elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 1 in 12 men experience color perception deficiency (aka color blindness) from birth and some folks will develop color deficiency as they age—but those we spoke to about accommodations reported that color deficiency assistance tools are often ineffective or unavailable and the lack of awareness and education around color deficiency means that many don't seek assistance at all.
 This can affect daily tasks when trying to understand parts of their computer's interface, but it also comes up when playing games and can make it difficult to work and play collaboratively.
 We introduced a set of 5 display filters, designed to assist folks with Protanopia, Deuteranopia, and Tritanopia with some additional high contrast options and plenty of assistive text to help folks without a formal color deficiency diagnosis.

 Additionally, we're now shipping a grayscale filter which can help avoid distractions or alleviate screen addiction and you can now make the display much warmer when using Night Light.
 For folks who suffer from motion sickness or simply prefer fewer animations, the "Reduce Motion" setting in Desktop → Appearance now covers several more window manager and shell animations.

-The Login &amp; Lock Screen now does a better job matching your mouse, keyboard, and touchpad settings, including improved keyboard layout handling.
-Your chosen accent color is now used everywhere—not just on your login card—and it now handles solid color wallpapers.
-Your text size and font settings, pointer size settings, cursor blink settings, Night Light settings and more are all now respected as well.
-Plus, the ability to reveal the pointer is now available, the Screen Reader can be enabled with a keyboard shortcut, and it does a better job remembering your Screen Reader settings.
+And we've added a new option in Desktop → Wallpaper to dim the wallpaper when the Dark Style is selected.

 Navigating via keyboard is important for a wide range of folks whether that's due to disability or personal preference and this release comes with a number of improvements in this area.
 For managing app windows, you can now use the keyboard shortcut <kbd>Alt</kbd> + <kbd>~</kbd> for switching between windows of the same app, and you can now navigate with the arrow keys while holding down <kbd>Alt</kbd> + <kbd>Tab</kbd>.
 In the Multitasking View, a number of previously unavailable shortcuts are now available including Pointer location, Screenshots, and Zoom, in additional to regular workspace switching shortcuts.
 When customizing keyboard shortcuts, we now do a better job handling special keys and single-key shortcuts like the <kbd>PrintScreen</kbd> key.
 And, you can now close panel indicators with <kbd>Esc</kbd>.

 We also completely revamped the Behavior page of System Settings → Keyboard.
 It now includes several new settings for things like Bounce, Slow, and Sticky keys with descriptions of their effects, and slider values are now shown on drag instead of in a separate widget.
 This work was the final piece of our project to integrate previously tucked-away accessibility settings throughout System Settings, improving their discoverability and normalizing the use of accomodations for everyone.

-Navigation gestures in installer

-accidentally closing windows when using three-finger multi-touch gestures.

-fixes that prevent misclicks and accidentally triggering actions in window manager

-The latest release of Desktop settings includes some new options for switching workspaces via hotcorners

-as well as a new feature to dim wallpapers in dark mode.
+The Login &amp; Lock Screen now does a better job matching your mouse, keyboard, and touchpad settings, including improved keyboard layout handling.
+Your chosen accent color is now used everywhere—not just on your login card—and it now handles solid color wallpapers.
+Your text size and font settings, pointer size settings, cursor blink settings, Night Light settings and more are all now respected as well.
+Plus, the ability to reveal the pointer is now available, the Screen Reader can be enabled with a keyboard shortcut, and it does a better job remembering your Screen Reader settings.

+We know that Multitouch gestures and navigation are really important to folks running elementary OS on devices with touch screens and multitouch trackpads so we've continued to improve support for navigating via gestures in places like the Installer and in multi-step dialogs.

 Additionally, checkboxes for extra indicators like the Accessibility indicator and the Capslock and Numlock indicators are now centrally located in Desktop → Dock &amp; Panel.

-We also updated Default apps settings and did quite a bit of code cleanup here. plus improved screen reader names for several settings while here.

-Added search to the Permissions tab

-Plus, app developers can now link directly to custom shortcuts settings.

-Progress dialog from being shown when installing input method engines, as well as adding multitouch gesture support for navigating backwards through the installation steps,

 # Addressing Your Feedback